Maleesha2001-malee/IT3133-day07/README.md

-  Here's a shorter, simpler version of the README:

----

 # React Parent-Child Communication Example

 This is a basic React app showing how data can be passed between a parent and a child component.